I’m from Business/Industry

 Teenagers in Australia who took part in workplace visits earned 9% more at age 25 than comparable peers.
 They were also more likely to be satisfied with their career as adults*

-In Australia, students who attended a Careers Expo at age 15/16 had greater career satisfaction at age 25/26 than peers who didn’t participate*
+In Australia, students who attended a Careers Expo at age 15/16 had greater career satisfaction at age 25/26 than peers who didn’t participate in education events*

 How your organisation can get involved